 - Distribution of goods is easier

 - Warehouse and inventory management at their disposal

 - Disruption to visibility

 - Lack of responsibility and accountability

-Fourth-party logistics (4PLs) or lead logistics providers, is a model in which the enterprises completely outsource both the structure and oversight of their supply chain to a 4PL provider.
-4PL generally offers a high level of effective supply chain management to customers, allowing manufacturers to outsource their logistical processes to third-party professionals to manage it efficiently.
+Fourth-party logistics (4PLs) or lead logistics providers, is a model in which the enterprises completely outsource both the structure and oversight of their supply chain to a fourth-party logistics provider.
+Fourth-party logistics generally offer a high level of effective supply chain management to customers, allowing manufacturers to outsource their logistical processes to third-party professionals to manage it efficiently.

 - Professional operational support